raspberrypilearning/rpg/en/step_6.md

 --- /task ---

 --- task ---
-Modify the code so that the player wins when they get to a certain room with some of the objects in their inventory.
+Modify the condition for winning - where does the player have to get to, and with which objects in their inventory?
 --- /task ---

 --- task ---